 Brought to you by the Devon and Cornwall ACAMH Branch this event will focus on how the outdoors can be beneficial for young people’s mental health, hearing from a selection of speakers about how and why outdoor activities can help keep young people healthy and happy.
 Speakers will tell us about their work on adventurous play, surfing and nature-based education.

 Guaranteed fun!
-As part of the session we want you to ‘get up and get out’ as we offer you the opportunity to undertake your own guided outdoor activity, plus you’ll plan to create a list of local outdoor resources across Devon and Cornwall (or similar acties in you own area) to suit a range of budgets and needs.
+As part of the session we want you to ‘get up and get out’ as we offer you the opportunity to undertake your own guided outdoor activity, plus you’ll help to create a list of local outdoor resources across Devon and Cornwall (or similar activities in your own area) to suit a range of budgets and needs.

 - Understand the evidence as to why outdoor activities can benefit young people’s mental health